Simplix-Softworks/SimplixStorage/README.md

 without being depended on Bukkit/BungeeCord.
 But there was nothing out there so I decided to write my own library.
 Of course there are a few libraries with bukkitlike methods but no one has the features that I need.
 ThunderBolt-2 for example only supports Json files and does not support nested objects for example.
-Now it is here: **LightningStorage**!
+Now I'am publishing this library because I think libraries of high quality should be publicly available for everyone Now it is here: **LightningStorage**!

 <br>